In My Head (Ariana Grande song): Composition

-"In My Head" is a trap and R&B song, with a length of three minutes and forty-two seconds.
+"In My Head" is a trap, R&B, and pop song, with a length of three minutes and forty-two seconds.
 The track is written in the key of G major and set in common time signature, with an electro ballad tempo of 68 beats per minute.
 Grande's vocals span from the low note of G3 to the high note of G5.
 The song begins with the recorded voicemail by Middlebrook, then continues with a synthetic drum beat and a distended bassline while the artist sings the opening lines, "Painted a picture, I thought I knew you well / I got a habit of seeing what isn't there".
 During the chorus, Grande sings the lyrics, "But it was all in my head" in a high vocal register.
 The track ends with a "pulsing" outro that ends with an echo.
 The singer said via Twitter the song talks about "being in love w a version of somebody you've created in your head [sic].
 Falling for someone that they are not".

 Many critics suggested that "In My Head" detailed Grande's relationship with her former fiancé, comedian Pete Davidson, while others opined it talked about her break-up with rapper Mac Miller.
 Stephanie Eckardt of W said that the verse, "My imagination's too creative / They see demon, I see angel, angel, angel", may refer to Miller, whom Grande described as an "angel" in "Thank U, Next" (2018); however, she also said that the line "Look at you, boy, I invented you / Your Gucci tennis shoes runnin' from your issues" talked about Davidson's increased popularity after dating the singer.

 Writing for Genius, Chris Mench commented on this ambiguity, saying the tone of the song was "too harsh" to be about Miller, who died in September 2018, and concluded the lyrics were more likely to be directed towards Davidson.

 Elizabeth Ogbonna of The Lantern said that the song "detail[s] how [Grande] deluded herself into only seeing the good and fun things in her ex-fiancé Pete Davidson, while simultaneously ignoring his scrutiny from the media and her fans."
 In a July 2019 interview with Vogue, who would sponsor the music video for "In My Head", Grande stated she "loved" but "didn't know" Davidson; some journalists felt her comments paralleled the song's lyrics.